 - We are exploring various tools to help screen and monitor.
-Among the tools we are exploring are: - o A chatbot for health screening developed by Microsoft and Upstate Medical University - A dashboard for risk assessment and monitoring developed by Upstate Medical University in collaboration with SUNY System Administration and NYS Department of Health - o A smartphone app to monitor social distancing developed at University at Buffalo - An online health screening tool developed by SUNY System CIO team - Employees will be required to complete a daily health screening for any day they are planning to work on campus.
-As per the Reopening New York Checklist for Higher Education Institution Reopening Plans, this daily health screening will ask, at minimum: - About any COVID-19 symptoms in past 14 days, - o Positive COVID-19 tests in past 14 days, and/or - Close or proximate contact with confirmed or suspected COVID19 case in past 14 days. - Employees who identify as having raised temperature (above 100 degrees) or any common COVID symptoms would not be permitted to report to campus to work and would be referred to Benefits for support and guidance. - Employees who report a temperature or symptoms but who feel able to work remotely until these conditions resolve are to be accommodated and would not be required to use time.
+Among the tools we are exploring are: - A chatbot for health screening developed by Microsoft and Upstate Medical University - A dashboard for risk assessment and monitoring developed by Upstate Medical University in collaboration with SUNY System Administration and NYS Department of Health - o A smartphone app to monitor social distancing developed at University at Buffalo - An online health screening tool developed by SUNY System CIO team - Employees will be required to complete a daily health screening for any day they are planning to work on campus.
+As per the Reopening New York Checklist for Higher Education Institution Reopening Plans, this daily health screening will ask, at minimum: - About any COVID-19 symptoms in past 14 days, - Positive COVID-19 tests in past 14 days, and/or - $\circ$ Close or proximate contact with confirmed or suspected COVID19 case in past 14 days. - Employees who identify as having raised temperature (above 100 degrees) or any common COVID-19symptoms would not be permitted to report to campus to work and would be referred to Benefits for support and guidance. - Employees who report a temperature or symptoms but who feel able to work remotely until these conditions resolve are to be accommodated and would not be required to use time.
 Employees are encouraged to seek medical attention if temperature and symptoms worsen or do not resolve. - Some employees who report temperature or symptoms may not be well enough to work remotely.
-We will follow the campus-specific guidance in the New York state payroll bulletins.6 - o If an employee is quarantined, they receive 14 calendar days of leave (in addition to any accrued sick leave).
-This does not have to be continuous. - o In the case that an employee does not qualify for quarantine leave, an employee can use sick, FEPSLA or unpaid time. - Face coverings are required for use of elevators.
+We will follow the campus-specific guidance in the New York state payroll bulletins. - If an employee is quarantined, they receive 14 calendar days of leave (in addition to any accrued sick leave).
+This does not have to be continuous. - In the case that an employee does not qualify for quarantine leave, an employee can use sick, FEPSLA or unpaid time. - Face coverings are required for use of elevators.
 Elevator rides should be limited to two individuals at a time. - Encourage employees to maintain office cleanliness.
 Desk and office spaces are easier to clean if there is less clutter or collection of personal items.
-Employees will be responsible for cleaning and disinfecting their own desk, office common spaces, work equipment and partitions. - Encourage employees to rigorously practice hand hygiene, cough etiquette, cleanliness, and sanitation. - To the extent that disinfectant is available on the open market, the College will provide disinfectant wipes and other cleaning supplies.
-Please plan accordingly so that FOC has time to address your request.
+Employees will be responsible for cleaning and disinfecting their own desk, office common spaces, work equipment and partitions. - Encourage employees to rigorously practice hand hygiene, cough etiquette, cleanliness, and sanitation.